lnnx2006/lnnx2006.github.io/_pages/about.md

 My research interests span several areas, including modeling, control, dynamics, planning, simulation, and optimization, as well as sensor perception, signal processing, and computer vision.
 I have published numerous papers in high-impact journals and conferences, and my research has made significant contributions to both academia and industry.

-For further information about my background and research contributions, please refer to my [publications](/publications/) page or my comprehensive [CV](/cv/).
+For further information about my background and research contributions, please refer to my [publications](/publications/) or my [CV](/cv/).

 Apart from my research, I enjoy hiking, backpacking and skiing.